fireswah/THIS/README.md

 ## Roadmap
 ### Optimization
 * Aquire cloud storage and host 360 imagery outside of Git (See Git file limitations [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
-* Systematically work through all aspects of project and implement programmatic buttons/menus/etc. to replace existing image graphics where possible. this will reduce hosting needs as well as improving user download times.
+* Systematically work through all aspects of project and implement programmatic buttons/menus/etc. to replace existing image graphics where possible. this will reduce hosting needs as well as improving user browser load times.
 * Utilize schema in better ways to enable use of only one setimage.js and interactive-icon.js for the whole system (this may need to reference a master list kind of file, but it would still be better than having both of these scripts required for each scene.
 * Reformat all models to .glb (GLTF did not officially exist when project started)
 ### Important